chrisrollins/Shuriken/README.md

 The Server class provides the core functionality.
 Call Shuriken.Server.Start method to start your webserver.

 ###### `void Shuriken.Server.Start(int port)`
 Starts listening for requests. port is 5000 by default.

-###### `void Shuriken.Server.VariableTemplating(bool enable)`
-Enables variable templating.
-It is disabled by default.

 ###### `void Print(object message, args)`
 Prints to the console asynchronously.
 Used internally by Shuriken for status messages.